Disability discrimination at work

 2. Raise a grievance

 If you cannot resolve this informally, try raising a grievance.
 This is a complaint that should follow your employer's formal procedure.
-Ask HR if you do not know where to find information about it.
+Ask HR for information about this.

 Raising a grievance usually involves writing a letter with details of the discrimination.
 Your employer’s grievance policy should explain what you need to do.
 It will also tell you how long each stage of the procedure should take.
 If you are unfairly treated for raising a grievance, this is also discrimination.